maceoCK/gridExpand/README.md

 - **Interactive Grid Drawing**: Navigate through grid squares with zoom and rotation capabilities.
 - **Progress Tracking**: Mark completed squares as you work through your drawing.
 - **Project Management**: Save and load projects for continuous work.
+- **Printing Functionality**: Print your grid with visible grid lines and references directly onto paper.
 - **Responsive Design**: Works on both desktop and mobile devices.

 ## Getting Started